Customer Advisory Board Best Practices

-- Customer advisory board members who have equal stature to create an environment of peer exchange
+- Client advisory board recruitment – having advisory board members who have equal stature to create an environment of peer exchange

-- Strong follow up and ongoing management of the customer advisory board, after and in between face-to-face meetings
+- Strong follow up and ongoing management of the customer advisory board, after and in between in-person meetings

 - Creating a sense of shared future